The M1 wins by a nose, here's why

 So if you also want to make use of touch-optimized workflows, such as drawing with an Apple Pencil, you can create that content on your iPad and then send it over to the M1 Mac to use in apps that run best there.

 At the time of writing, Apple doesn’t allow any touch input in macOS with an iPad connected via Sidecar.
 It is however a distinct possibility this might be added in the future.
 At that time the iPad and M1 MacBook will be an even better combination.

 The Final Verdict: M1 MacBook or iPad Pro?

 Now that we’ve looked at the relative strengths of each device, it’s time to summarize which product is right for which user.

 The iPad Pro is perfect for general productivity or any tasks that can be fulfilled by having just one or two apps open.
 Combined with the Magic Keyboard you get all the form factor advantages of a MacBook.

 So you can fully enjoy using it as a tablet and then also have a proper device for writing or doing office-type work.
-It’s also more than powerful enough for creative jobs such as intermediate video editing, advanced photo editing, music production and so on.
+It’s also more than powerful enough for creative jobs such as intermediate video editing, advanced photo editing, music production, and so on.

-The M1 MacBook Pro, on the other hand, are best for those who want similar mobility to an iPad Pro but want more performance.
+The M1 MacBook Pro, on the other hand, is best for those who want similar mobility to an iPad Pro but want more performance.
 The sort of performance that can be applied to heavy-duty video editing exports or running renders in the background while you get on with web browsing or writing.

-So buy the iPad if you’re sure that “there’s an app for that” when it comes to your needs and you’d much prefer form-factor options than software options.
+So buy the iPad if you’re sure that “there’s an app for that” when it comes to your needs and you’d much prefer form-factor options to software options.
 For everyone else, the M1 MacBook is the better overall choice in our opinion.